github/rest-api-docs-md/repos/{owner}/{repo}/git/trees/{tree_sha}/get.md

 ### Query Parameters

 - `recursive` (string): Setting this parameter to any value returns the objects or subtrees referenced by the tree specified in `:tree_sha`.
 For example, setting `recursive` to any of the following will enable returning objects or subtrees: `0`, `1`, `"true"`, and `"false"`.
 Omit this parameter to prevent recursively returning objects or subtrees.

+## Operation Description

+Returns a single tree using the SHA1 value or ref name for that tree.

+If `truncated` is `true` in the response then the number of items in the `tree` array exceeded our maximum limit.
+If you need to fetch more items, use the non-recursive method of fetching trees, and fetch one sub-tree at a time.

+**Note**: The limit for the `tree` array is 100,000 entries with a maximum size of 7 MB when using the `recursive` parameter.